der-grosse/r6-strats/README.md

 ### Editor

-- add websocket for live updates to enable collaborative editing
 - click and drag for selecting mulptiple elements at once
 - add default color to operators since they might not be easily visible otherwise
 - make doors, windows and walls clickable to easily add assets